(I’m talking about using an embroidery machine which moves a hoop under the control of a software design.

 A machine embroidery stabiliser is essential, to support the main fabric against the huge number of little needle holes and the pull of the stitching.
 (Stabiliser is not the same as interfacing.)

 Stabilisers differ in weight, how they are removed after embroidering, and whether they’re fusible / non-fusible.
-No need to know about all of them now.
-Learn about more of them as you need them for more advanced techniques.
+No need to know all the types now.
+Learn about more of them when you need them for more advanced techniques.

 Start with just 2 stabilisers: a medium tear away and a medium cut away.

-You may find it easier to learn hooping using fusible stabilisers.
+You may find it easier to learn hooping by using fusible stabilisers.

 Stabiliser is mostly sold in rolls.
 Some companies sell pre-cut sheets – best to use at least 4″/10cm bigger than the finished embroidery area in the hoop.

 All embroidery threads are decorative – thinner and weaker than threads for construction.
 The stitching density of designs assumes you are using this thinner thread.
 Bobbin threads are thinner than top threads to minimise bulk.

 Your machine manual probably recommends needle and upper and lower thread types.
 If not, start with :